Skip to content

 After extraction, a secondary enrichment pass runs.
 If the model fails to extract standalone projects (common in experience-heavy resumes), the system derives project entities from the key projects, achievements, and responsibilities fields within each work experience entry.
 Every extracted entity is validated against business rules: work experience requires at minimum a role title and organization, date ranges are checked for logical consistency, education requires at minimum an institution name, and duplicate entries are detected and merged.

 Skill normalization is its own pipeline.
-Lowercasing, whitespace trimming, alias resolution (“JS” to “JavaScript”, “ML” to “Machine Learning”), and removal of overly generic terms that don’t carry signal for matching.
+Lowercasing, whitespace trimming, alias resolution through a curated synonym graph (“JS” → “JavaScript”, “ML” → “Machine Learning”, “k8s” → “Kubernetes”), and removal of overly generic terms that don’t carry signal for matching.
+The synonym graph is maintained as a versioned knowledge base with ~2,400 entries covering common abbreviations, vendor-specific terminology, and cross-domain aliases.

 Job matching and ranking engine